wpscholar-wp-plugins/stellar-places/readme.txt

 5. The front end on an iPhone showing how the map is by default responsive

 == Changelog ==

+= 1.0.7 =
+* Bug fix to enable switching map types in the shortcode.

 = 1.0.6 =
 * Added settings page